Leo W. Parks Distinguished Lectureship

 During his career, thirty-two graduate students earned their doctoral degrees under his supervision.
 His research focused on the biosynthesis of ergosterol in the yeast Saccharomyces cerevisiae as a target for antifungals.
 Dr. Parks regularly taught the undergraduate and graduate courses in Microbial Physiology, and he served as Head of the Department of Microbiology from 1985 through 1993.
 At the commencement ceremony in May 2001, the graduating microbiology undergraduate students presented Dr. Parks with a plaque to recognize his outstanding teaching and to express their gratitude to him.
 Dr. Leo Parks has since retired, and he currently lives with his wife, Nancy, in Seattle, Washington.

-The Leo W. Parks Distinguished Lectureship in Microbiology
+The Leo W. Parks Endowment in Microbiology

-This lecture series was created to honor Dr. Parks in perpetuity for his selfless attitude and many contributions to the NC State community.
+The lecture series was created to honor Dr. Parks in perpetuity for his selfless attitude and many contributions to the NC State community.
 The Lectureship is made possible by the generous donors who helped establish a permanent endowment in the North Carolina Agricultural Foundation, Inc., with matching support from the Department of Plant and Microbial Biology (PMB) in the College of Agriculture and Life Sciences (CALS) at North Carolina State University.
 Special thanks to Warren Casey and Hosni Hassan for their leadership role in the creation of the endowment.

 We extend our gratitude and many thanks to all the generous donors to the endowment, including alumni, family, friends, NCSU and corporations, that make this Lectureship possible.